osaris-uk/pattern/readme.md

 # pattern
-A simple pattern for Laravel 6.0 (LTS)
+A simple pattern for Laravel 6

 ## Installation